unknownanonymouspaper/unknownanonymouspaper.github.io/README.md

 | <audio controls preload=False><source src="audio/fireworks-high-quality-stereo.wav" type="audio/mpeg">Audio not supported by your browser.</audio> | Fireworks.
 High-quality, stereo. |
 | <audio controls preload=False><source src="audio/reverberant-foot-steps-inside-a-large-rocky-cave-high-quality-stereo.wav" type="audio/mpeg">Audio not supported by your browser.</audio> | Reverberant footsteps inside a large rocky cave.
 High-quality, stereo. |

 Note that all the examples in this website are generated with the same model that can generate both **variable-length music and sound effects** at 44.1kHz stereo.
-We append "high-quality, stereo" to our prompts because it is generally helpful.
+We append "high-quality, stereo" to our sound effects prompts because it is generally helpful.

-## Long-form stereo music: comparison with state-of-the-art
+## Long-form stereo music: comparison with state-of-the-art with MusicCaps prompts

 **Prompt**: This song contains someone strumming a melody on a mandolin while more people are whistling along.
 Then a mandolin, an e-bass and an acoustic guitar are playing a short melody in a lower key before breaking into the next part along with flutes and percussions.
 This song may be played outside by musicians performing.